OG-Hunter/seditiontracker.github.io-/docs/_suspects/thomas-caldwell.md

 perpwalk:
 quote: "We need to do this at the local level.
 Let's storm the capitol in Ohio.
 Tell me when!"
 title: Thomas Caldwell charged on January 19, 2021
-description: Click for latest case details.
-Suspects considered innocent until proven guilty.
+description: Convicted on November 29, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true